 For the first option, some paid campgrounds provide WiFi- the signal is usually strongest closest to the park’s main office but even then, it’s usually incredibly unreliable- so much so that I would strongly recommend against relying on it for the purposes of your livelihood.

-Alternatively, some digital nomads rely on WiFi signals at other public places, like libraries, coffee shops, or breweries.
-This is probably a better option than a campground, but will take significant legwork to find a place that has consistently strong signal and if your job requires any kind of meetings or phone calls, you’ll have limited control over network reliability, your privacy, and background noise.
+Justin, and I occasionally do this as a last resort if we can’t get internet at our campsite (have I mentioned public libraries are amazing?!), but it definitely takes some legwork to find a place that has consistently strong signal.
+Additionally, if your job requires any kind of meetings or phone calls, you’ll have limited control over network reliability, your privacy, and background noise.

 We love this approach because, so long as we can find a cell signal for one of our carriers, we can work from literally anywhere in the privacy of our own little adventure mobile.
 And we’ve been able to work remotely from some REALLY cool campsites- in the middle of Sedona’s red rock desert, literally on top of a mountain outside of Glacier National Park, and next to our own hot spring in Mammoth Lakes at the foot of the Sierra Nevadas, all with great connectivity.

 To do this, we use the Nighthawk Netgear M1 mobile router, which aggregates cell phone signals to provide a speedy internet connection of up to 1 Gbps download speeds and 150 Mbps upload speeds (given your data plan supports those speeds).
 This device is pretty neat, given its multifunctionality- we can pop SIM cards in it when we travel internationally to use it as a mobile hotspot and it doubles as a battery bank for other electronic mobile devices when you’re on the go.

 When we’re in our RV, we also connect a small, flat MIMO antenna (short for Multi-In Multi-Out) to our Nighthawk, which usually helps improve its performance.
 This optional accessory requires no additional power and simply suction-cups to any nearby window and then you’re all ready to go.

 Some people swear by cell phone boosters, like this popular one, which uses an antenna mounted on the outside of your RV to rebroadcast a cellular signal indoors.